 To become an RT at the minimum you will need to get an associate degree but it is possible to continue on to a bachelor's degree.
 Typical courses include anatomy, physiology, chemistry, physics, and microbiology, as well as supervised clinical experiences.
 RNs study the same subjects however their focus is different because RN's must care for the whole patient.

-Nurses have multiple options for their basic education, which includes an associate degree, a nursing diploma or a bachelorâs degree.
-RN's may also obtain additional education and become advanced practice nurses which include a broad scope of practices.
+Nurses have multiple options for their basic education, which includes an associate degree, a nursing diploma or a bachelorâs degree in nursing via our online program.
+RN's may also obtain additional education and become advanced practice nurses which include a broad scope of practice.

 Work setting Differences

 RN's mostly work in hospitals but they have the option to work in physicians offices, home health, nursing care facilities, correctional facilities, and schools.
 Depending on where they work, their hours and shifts may vary.
 RN's have a variety of opportunities for specialization which RT's do not.

 Although most RT's work in hospitals, they do also have the ability to work in outpatient care centers, nursing care facilities or in-home care.
 In hospitals, RT's may need to work evening or night shifts, weekends and holidays.
 Overall RT's have fewer options for jobs as their degree is already specialized.

 In comparison to RT's, RN's generally have higher salaries, more opportunities for specialization and a wider range of work settings.
 RN's also have more opportunity for advancement in clinical care.
 While RT's have more limited responsibility and typically don't have supervisory requirements which may fit some people better.
 Both jobs can be physically demanding, require similar qualities and abilities, and according to the BLS, the risk of infections or injury is similar.